vkmcheung/vkmcheung.github.io/code.md

 ### testpport.m
 [Download](http://vkmcheung.github.io/code/testpport.m) or [View on GitHub](https://github.com/vkmcheung/vkmcheung.github.io/blob/master/code/testpport.m)

 Reads the parallel port and returns the state of all pins in terms of a decimal code.
 It is for example used when trying to read a trigger pulse from an MRI scanner in order to initiate an experiment.

-*Requirements: Octave, Octave instrument-control package, (PsychToolbox3)
+*Requirements: Octave, Octave instrument-control package, PsychToolbox3 (for keyboard controls)

 <br>